 Here are some points for running 10/3 wire underground:

-- Label the cable so that you know what it is for.
+- Label the cable so that you use it.

 - Bury the cable at least 18 inches deep.